Skip to main content

 We will determine your earnings based on the corporate return if your business is incorporated.
 Follow the steps:

-Navigate to the Life & Income > Basic Information TQ section on the left side and click Yes next to the statement I have ownership in a corporation, partnership or trust.
+1. Navigate to the Life & Income > Income Sources TQ section and select Yes for the statement: I have ownership in a corporation, partnership or trust.

-Provide information about your business on the Income > Corporation & Trust > Entity List tab.
+2. Provide information about your business on Income > Corporation & Trust > Entity List.

-Report earnings on the Income > Self-Employment tab and indicate your service.
+3. Report earnings on Income > Self-Employment and indicate your service.

 Is investment held in trust reportable on FBAR?